Family law

 The Children’s Act states that in any matter concerning a child, an approach that is conducive to conciliation and problem-solving should be followed, a confrontational approach should be avoided, and a delay in any action or decision to be taken must be avoided as far as possible.

-• facilitate joint decisions in respect of the children;
+• mediate joint decisions in respect of the child;

-• make recommendations on any issue concerning the welfare and/or affecting the best interests of the child;
+• make recommendations in respect of any issue concerning the welfare and/or affecting the best interests of the child, which shall not be binding upon the parties unless they constitute directives made pursuant to paragraph 9.4.5 below;

-• engage the services of an expert professional to assist him/her to issue directives that have a bearing on the child; and
+• engage the services of an expert professional to assist him/her to make recommendations that have a bearing on the child, provided the parents have agreed on the costs of such expert;

 A facilitator’s services involve elements of mediation, expert opinion and counselling, but do not purely fall into any of these categories.
 The facilitator is not appointed as a psychotherapist, counsellor or attorney for the child or the parents.
 No therapist/patient or attorney/client relationship is created or otherwise exists between the facilitator and any of the parties involved.
 The facilitator’s fees are normally shared between the parties.